This blog post was updated on February 10, 2021.

-Heidi Jenkins’s story made us all shed a tear and I’ve reflected on it every week since the Symposium.
+Heidi Jenkins’s story made us all shed a tear and I reflect on it to this day.
 A Waste Management driver with a history of incidents and accidents fell asleep at the wheel and killed her husband, Erich Jenkins.
 Erich was a former NFL running back and a successful health and fitness entrepreneur.
 The vanity plate on his wrecked car was “Lfechangr”, and Erich embodied this phrase with his passion for health and fitness and made it his mission to positively change one life each day.

 Like Mission to Zero, Jetco Delivery created an internal safety campaign, Driving 2 Perfection (D2P).
 D2P keeps safety personal by celebrating examples of living out the core company values.
 A great example was asking the children, nieces and nephews of Jetco drivers to draw what D2P means to them.
 The pictures were eventually turned into a calendar and proved the core value of safety was making it into every aspect of the driver’s lives.